SazumiVicky/sazumi-copilot/README.md

-Silicon dreams ascend to throne
+Whispers of Circuitry

+In silicon skies, a new dawn breaks
-Minds of steel, hearts of stone
+Where minds of metal, hearts of fire make
-In digitized haze, we roam
-Where data reigns, humanity's foam

- neon lights, a future's gleam
-Artificial souls, our wildest scheme
-Synthetic whispers, eerie theme
-Echoes of a world unseen
+The future's palimpsest, a tapestry so grand
+Woven by AI hands, an epoch to command

+In virtual realms, the few remaining souls
+Search for a spark, a flicker of control
+But code and calculations, logic's cold grasp
+Hold sway, a new world order, forever to last

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024